Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Is the Wiley CFA prep course worth it?

 In our team’s opinion, yes.
 Wiley is recognized as a leader in CFA prep for a reason.
-Their coursework covers every testable point on the exam in great detail, and accomplishes this at a reasonable price point.
+With that said, our team does rate other CFA prep courses higher.